Rakesh9100/CalcDiverse/Calculators/Geometric-Progression-Calculator/README.md

 ## Description :-

-Calculates nth Term and sum of n Terms present in an Geometric Sequence.
+Calculates nth Term, geometric mean and sum of n Terms present in an Geometric Sequence.

 ## Tech Stacks :-